jaequery/hak/README.md

 hak clone jaequery/react-starter mysite.com
 ```

-This will have created ./mysite.com/ directory and once you start it, you should be able to access your site from http://mysite.com.docker/

-You can also edit the VIRTUAL_HOST manually by editing the docker-compose.yml file yourself.
+This will have created a ./mysite.com folder with a docker-compose.yml setup with a VIRTUAL_HOST=mysite.com.docker embedded in it.

 #### Start the site